cwurld/django_tracker/README.rst

         ...
     )

 #.
+Add "tracker" folder to settings.MEDIA_ROOT

+#.
 If you want users who are not superusers to be able to see the stats, then add "django_tracker" to Django groups.
 I do that using Django Admin.

+#.
+The default is to not geo-locate the ip addresses.
+If you want to use the ipinfo.io geo-locator, then get an access token from them and put it in settings.IPINFO_TOKEN.
+If you want to provide your own geo-locator, then create a function named "geo_locate" that accepts an ip address and returns the location as a string.
+Also when the ip address is "help" return a string a non-null string.
+Set settings.GEO_LOCATE_FUNC to a string that contains the import path to the module with your function.

 Django Tracker Views (e.g. stats pages)